 Programme Manager, Public-Private Partnerships Division

-Prior to joining the Public Private Partnerships Division, Jean-Michel was Head of the North Africa desk at DCAF's Middle East and North Africa Division, a position in which he coordinated DCAF's operations in Egypt, Libya, Morocco, and Tunisia.
-He has worked, and continues to work, as a strategy, governance, and organizational development consultant worldwide.
-He has also worked for GIZ in Colombia, among other issues on transitional justice, DDR, and risk management.
+Prior to joining the Public-Private Partnerships Division, Jean-Michel Rousseau was Head of the North Africa desk at DCAF’s Middle East and North Africa Division, a position in which he coordinated DCAF’s operations in Egypt, Libya, Morocco, and Tunisia.
+He previously worked as a global strategy, governance, and organisational development consultant, and for German development agency GIZ in Colombia.

-Jean-Michel studied at Sciences Po Paris, Georgetown University, and the University of Oxford's Saäd Business School.
+Jean-Michel Rousseau studied at Sciences Po Paris, Georgetown University, and the University of Oxford’s Saïd Business School.
 He has taught at the Geneva Centre for Security Policy (GCSP) and at the Universidad Externado de Colombia.

 Advisor to the Director